 New enhancements include a Native Cloud Enforcement mode that allows customers to increase security of public cloud workloads using native cloud security controls; FIPS 140-2 compliance; the ability to apply Layer 7 application ID-based or context-aware rules to the NSX edge (gateway) firewall for north-south traffic; support for Layer 7 application ID-based distributed firewalling in KVM environments; VPN Enhancements for multi-tenancy; and packet mirroring for east-west traffic monitoring via Service Insertion.

-IDC datacentre networking research VP Brad Casemore says, “As they pursue digital transformation and business agility, organisations worldwide are increasingly embracing hybrid-IT infrastructure capable of delivering both cloud benefits and a cloud-like experience across a distributed multicloud application environment.
+IDC data center networking research VP Brad Casemore says, “As they pursue digital transformation and business agility, organisations worldwide are increasingly embracing hybrid-IT infrastructure capable of delivering both cloud benefits and a cloud-like experience across a distributed multicloud application environment.